BopOSRS/Barracudasplits/README.md

 # Gwenith Glide additions
-Posts portal splits to chatbox
+Posts portal splits to chatbox,
-Adds a config to hide the portal transitions
+Adds a config to hide the portal transitions,
 ...